-ASGC ADOPTED SPRING 2011 In the ECE/CD department, courses are not sequenced.
-Ideally, when a "new" student entering the department meets with the Program Services Coordinator or me, we are able to provide guidance with regard to which courses to take when, as there is a "natural" sequence.
+ASGC ADOPTED SPRING 2011 B. Identify Patterns of Curriculum Offerings In the ECE/CD department, courses are not sequenced.
+Ideally, when a "new" student entering the department meets with the Program Services Coordinator or the ECE/CD Program Coordinator we are able to provide guidance with regard to which courses to take when, as there is a "natural" sequence.
 Of course, which courses students enroll in depends greatly on their scheduling needs.
 Each "Basic 8" course at this time, (with the exception of the ECE 333 Observation and Assessment course), has two sections offered each semester.
 With the implementation of the Basic 8 curriculum, the adding of sections has been a gradual process as more students needed the courses.
 When the transition to the Basic 8 was made in 2008, only the original core courses, (ECE 201, 210, 211 and 212), were offered with 2 sections each semester.
 Currently, as mentioned above, the only course not offered with two sections is the ECE 333 course.
-As mentioned above the ECE 333 course will be offered for the first time in the summer of 2013.
-We anticipate that the demand for this course will increase and expect to offer two sections of it in the spring of 2014 The summer course offerings have historically been limited to from four to five three unit courses and have traditionally been the original core courses.
-In the summer of 2012 we offered two of the newer basic eight courses, ECE 254 Teaching in a Diverse Society and ECE 313 Health, Safety and Nutrition.
+As mentioned above the ECE 333 course was offered for the first time in the summer of 2013.
+We anticipate that the demand for this course will increase and are now offering 2 sections of the course one in the day and one at night.
+The summer course offerings have historically been limited to from four to five three unit courses and have traditionally been the original core courses.
+In the summer of 2013 we offered two of the newer basic eight courses, ECE 254 Teaching in a Diverse Society and ECE 313 Health, Safety and Nutrition.
 Both courses were filled to capacity.
-For the summer of 2013, in addition to offering ECE 333 for the first time, I will also have ECE 254 and ECE 313 in the schedule again.
+For the summer of 2014, in addition to offering ECE 333, I will also have ECE 254, ECE 210, ECE 212 and ECE 313 in the schedule.
 Each semester, I rotate specific specialization courses, for example, I will have the ECE 240 Administration/Business Legal course one semester and the next semester, I will offer the ECE 241 Administration/Human Resources course.
 The same applies to the ECE 223 Infant Toddler Development and the ECE 225 Infant Toddler Environment courses.
 The new Ready Schools specialization will also rotate with ECE 244 Pre-k Learning Guidelines and the ECE 247 Foundations for School Success courses.
+The new Leadership course (ECE 249) will only be offered once per year.
 All courses are rotated each semester so that we have day, evening and Saturday course offerings.
 When we are offering new courses or courses at special times, we always create an outreach flyer with the course highlights and all of the necessary information about the course which is distributed to all students currently enrolled in courses and distributed through GWA mail.
 6. Program Level Data A. Data Packets and Analysis from the Office of Planning, Research & Student Success and Any other relevant data.
-The Data Packet for the ECE/CD Department is attached, (hard copy).
-The student enrollment data has decreased slightly with the average number of enrollments per section at 29.5 down from 30.5 from fall 2010 to fall 2011.
-The number of course offerings has dropped from 44 in 2010/2011 to 37 in 2011/2012.
-This is due to the changes in the ECE/CD certificate requirements which since 2008, have required that all students take 8 specific courses rather than before 2008 when students were required to take 5 courses
+The Data Packet for the ECE/CD department shows the following: Student enrollment data: The student enrollment data has decreased slightly with the average number of enrollments per section at 29.5 down from 30.5 from fall 2010 to fall 2011.
+Overall enrollments are down as well from 611 in 2011/2012 to 554 in 2012/2013.
+This can be attributed to the upturn in the economy.